Who Polices Misleading Advertising?

 Question: Leo, thanks for your site.
 Which agency controls or watches the advertisements of all the links that are posted?
-The big complaint that I have are the sites to clean your PC, which say “Free”, and at the end you have to pay for activation.
+The big complaint that I have is the sites to clean your PC, which say “Free”, and at the end, you have to pay for activation.
 Should it be a requirement that a big red note says, “This is not a free site”?
-I fully realize that there’s no free lunch but these lead you on to sites and cause you to waste much time.
+I fully realize that there’s no free lunch, but these lead you to sites and cause you to waste time.

-Yes, in the United States you might think of your state’s Attorney General, but practically speaking they’re rarely going to step in and help unless it’s something really, really serious and widespread.
+In the United States, there are state Attorneys General, but practically speaking, they’re rarely going to step in and help unless it’s something really serious and widespread.

-Besides, most of these ads have some very slippery wording that actually keeps them out of trouble.
+Besides, most of these ads have some very slippery wording that keeps them out of trouble.

 Weasel words

-Now you might think that implies that the program that you just downloaded is itself free; but that’s not what they said.
-“Free download” taken it’s most literal means “the act of downloading that file was free”.
-What happens next may or may not be.
+The advertising is counting on a misunderstanding.
+You might think free download implies that the program you just downloaded is itself free — but that’s not what they said.
+It meant that the act of downloading that file was free.
+What happens next may or may not be free.
 You could download it to your computer without paying anything.
 Using or running it?
 That’s another matter.

 I would love for these advertisements to be clearer.

-The examples above at least honest, albeit with a high degree of mis-direction.
-And you know why the mis-direction is there?
+The examples above are at least honest, albeit with misdirection.
+And you know why the misdirection is there?
 Because it works.
-Not as many would click on those ads or use those downloads if the ad included the information that payment would be required for anything useful.

 And enough people do get duped into paying at the end that it makes it worthwhile for these companies to continue to do what they do.